IABTechLab/uid2docs/docs/getting-started/gs-account-setup.md

 ### Client-Side Implementation for Publishers

-If you're a publisher, and you determine that you want to implement UID2 so that tokens are generated on the client side, you'll also need to provide a list of **domain names** for your sites.
+If you're a publisher publishing to web (rather than mobile), and you determine that you want to implement UID2 so that tokens are generated on the client side, you'll also need to provide a list of **domain names** for your sites.
 This is a security measure, for client-side implementation only.

 :::tip
 Only top-level (root-level) domains are required for account setup.
 For example, if you're going to implement UID2 to generate tokens on the client side on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::

+### Client-Side Mobile Integrations

+If you're publishing to mobile apps, you'll need to provide a list of <Link href="../ref-info/glossary-uid#gl-app-name">app names</Link> for all the mobile apps that you'll be integrating with the UID2 mobile SDKs, including any of these values that apply:

+- Android Application ID
+- iOS App Bundle ID
+- App Store ID

 ## Credentials